-Remote sensing of vehicle emissions in Flanders
+Remote sensing of vehicle emissions is happening in Flanders

 The remote sensing campaign currently taking place in Polis member Flanders Region is part of a broader policy study led by Roel Vaneerdeweg (Policy Advisor at the Flemish Government).
 In this project, multiple international expert groups are combined with multiple national Belgian authorities.
 The aim of the project is the development of strategies to monitor vehicle emissions and enforce emission limits.
 In addition to the remote sensing campaign, the project involves legal assessment and data analysis.

 Remote sensing is an appropriate technology for obtaining fleet-wide real-world emissions data, which can help to build public awareness and inform policy.
 This technology can be particularly useful to support the implementation of Urban Vehicle Access Regulation (UVAR) measures, such as Low or Zero Emission Zones.
 This topic is addressed by the new H2020 project ReVeAL (Regulating Vehicle Access for Improved Liveability) which started the 1st of June and in which Polis is a partner.
 The project will create opportunities for city life by showing the best ways to give appropriate access to city streets.